Cuban government bans bid for new protests - RFI

 In Washington, State Department spokesman Ned Price said that the July outpouring on the streets "was not about the United States."

-"The prohibition on peaceful protest that we've seen, all of this reminds us that it is a Cuban people who are paying dearly in their fight for freedom, their fight for dignity," State Department spokesman Ned Price told reporters.
+"The prohibition on peaceful protest that we've seen, all of this reminds us that it is a Cuban people who are paying dearly in their fight for freedom, their fight for dignity," Price told reporters.

 "We call for the government in Havana to respect the fundamental freedoms and the fundamental rights of the Cuban people."